- Download our Moving to Kenya Guide (PDF)

-Safety in Kenya is a concern for many expats moving to the country.
-Crime is an issue, especially in Kenya’s larger cities of Nairobi and Mombasa.
-However, with the necessary precautions and a bit of common sense, expats should be able to live a relatively peaceful day-to-day life in Kenya.
+Safety in Kenya is a concern for many residents and new arrivals.
+Crime is, undeniably, an issue, especially in Kenya’s larger cities of Nairobi and Mombasa.
+Still, with the necessary precautions and a bit of common sense, expats should be able to live a safe life in Kenya.

 The greatest concern for most expats living in Kenya is safety on the roads.
 The behaviour of local drivers is often reckless and traffic accidents are common.